 Your face could shine brighter than the sun, and before you know it, you will have an oil slick in the middle of your forehead.

 So some ingredients to look out for which will mitigate the grease and shine:

 Witch Hazel is an astringent so it will sooth irritation and puffy eyes, along with mopping up excess oil.

 Lady’s mantle similar to Witch Hazel is an effective Astringent and will tighten your pores along with warding off aging.

-Both have natural astringent properties which can reduce the size of skin pores and dry oil out.
+Both have natural astringent properties that can reduce the size of skin pores and dry oil out.

-Both of these can help restore the PH balance of your skin and reduce the overproduction of oil.
+Both can help restore the PH balance of your skin and reduce the overproduction of oil.

 Best Korean Moisturizer for oily Skin:

 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links.